 He said students will be involved in monitoring the site during the project to observe how the habitat recovers.
 “We also intend on using underwater video to see what fish are living in the creek before, during and after the project.”
 Professor Sheaves said.

 The two projects will commence in mid-2015 and opportunities for community involvement will be advertised in local newspapers and community newsletters.

 Terrain NRM Community Partnerships officer, Jacqui Richards said “local landholders, school children and the community will have the opportunity to visit these sites, learn more about what makes Insulator Creek so special and get their hands dirty tackling weeds and planting trees.”

 “These projects will bring together a number of groups to work collaboratively to reinstate the ecological and cultural values of Nywaigi country, share knowledge and raise the profile of our wetlands.” she said.

 P: 07 4781 4144

 World Wetlands Day is celebrated internationally each year on 2 February.
-It marks the anniversary of the signing of the Convention on Wetlands of International Importance (Ramsar Convention) in Ramsar, Iran, on 2 February 1971.
+It marks the anniversary of the signing of the Convention on Wetlands of International Importance in Ramsar, Iran, on 2 February 1971.

 The Ramsar Convention Secretariat has developed a number of downloadable World Wetlands Day materials for 2015, including a teaching guide, handouts, posters and fact sheets.
 These materials can be found on the Ramsar Convention Secretariat’s World Wetlands Day 2015 website (link is external).
 Groups and individuals are encouraged to adapt these materials for their own World Wetlands Day events and activities.